seoullayer/squoosh-desktop/README.md

 > **Unofficial project.** This is not affiliated with, endorsed by, or sponsored by Google.
 "Squoosh" and the Squoosh logo are trademarks of Google. **This repository contains only the Electron wrapper.** It does *not* redistribute Squoosh or its build output — you build Squoosh from its own source and drop it in (see below).
 The app icon is generated locally from your own Squoosh build and is likewise not included here.

-A full write-up of how and why this was built is on the blog: <!-- TODO: add post URL -->
+A full write-up of how and why this was built is on the blog: <https://seoullayer.com/posts/squoosh-native-mac-app-electron>

 ---